Queen's Baton Relay

 Batonbearers are everyday people who inspire others to be great.
 Nominated by their peers for achievements and contributions to their community, a batonbearer has the honour of carrying the Queen’s Baton and representing their family, friends and community with pride.
 The names of the chosen batonbearers are available at www.gc2018.com/qbr.

-A rolling road closure will be in place to facilitate the journey of the Queen's Baton Relay.
+A rolling road closure will be in place to facilitate the journey of the Queen’s Baton Relay.
 This means that, as the procession moves through the streets of Albany, the road closure will move with it.
 This will minimise disruptions as each section of road will be reopened once the procession has passed.
-Once the roads reopen, normal traffic flow will be facilitated.
+Once the roads reopen, normal traffic flow will resume.

 York Street, between Grey Street and Serpentine Road, will be closed from 6am until 1.30pm.

 Most sections of the route will be closed for a maximum period of three hours.
 Please note that whilst great effort has been put into minimising road closure times, these times are indicative only and may be subject to change.

 Please plan your movements and mode of transport well in advance.
 It may be preferable to walk, car pool or cycle.